opengovsg/ts-template/guides/DEPLOYING.md

   - [ ] Disable the default HTTP listener
   - [ ] Add an HTTPS listener using the ACM certificate created earlier
   - [ ] Enable storing of logs to the `<application-name>-access-logs` S3 bucket
+    - Follow the instructions in the "Learn More" prompt to configure bucket permissions
 - [ ] Rolling updates and deployments
   - [ ] Deployment policy `Rolling with additional batch`, batch size `100%`
   - [ ] Configuration updates `Rolling based on Health`, batch size `1`